Search

 • Personnel training on interacting with and assisting travelers using mobility aids and other assistive devices.

-The ATPDR (Accessible Transportation for Persons with Disabilities Regulations) also talks about another important rule called the National Standard of Canada CAN/CSA B651-18.
-This rule tells us how transportation equipment and terminals should be designed and built to be accessible.
+The ATPDR (Accessible Transportation for Persons with Disabilities Regulations) also discusses another important rule: the National Standard of Canada CAN/CSA B651-18.
+This rule specifies how transportation equipment and terminals should be designed and built to be accessible.

 Apart from the ATPDR, there are other laws and rules in Canada that apply to moving wheelchairs.
 Different provinces or territories might have their own specific requirements.
 For example, they might have rules about securing wheelchairs in vehicles or using seat belts or harnesses.